 When you know at the start of a new semester what all your classes are, find out what all the materials are that you will be covering in that class.
 Then you plan out the number of hours a day that you need to practice and how often to review things in order to get all the materials mastered by the time exam week hits.
 You will feel very relaxed and confident by exam week and will breeze through it.

 8) Believe in yourself.

-When tell someone “Belief in yourself”, the person you say this too usually makes a good point that you cannot “fool yourself into believing you’re awesome”.
+When telling someone “Belief in yourself”, the person you say this to usually makes a good point that you cannot “fool yourself into believing you’re awesome”.
 (And even that can probably be debated or argued against).
 But for the sake of simplicity, let’s say that you cannot fool your mind and your brain into believing that you are amazing.

 a.
 Preparedness.
-When you are well-prepared, you go into new adventures with an ease of mind that make you feel like you practically cannot fail anymore.
+When you are well-prepared, you go into new adventures with an ease of mind that makes you feel like you practically cannot fail anymore.

 b.
 Positive thinking.
 Train yourself to only think highly of yourself.
 Chances are that, even if you cannot see it now, you soon will.
 We always tend to notice the things we focus on first.
 You will notice how great you are when you choose to start focusing on it.